shakes76/PatternAnalysis-2023/recognition/46990480_StyleGAN2/README.md

 the dataloader was working, I modified the models to work with the new dataloader.

 The next phase of implementing the solution was to develop the training loop.
 To train the GAN, a batch of *real* images is first fetched from the data loader.
-Then a random style ($w$) and gaussian noise vectors were generated, and passed into the Generator model to obtain a batch of fake generated images.
+Then random style vectors ($w$) and gaussian noise vectors were generated, and passed into the Generator model to obtain a batch of fake generated images.
 Using the Discriminator model each of these fakes would then be assessed to identify if they were classified as real or fake.
 After this the original batch of real images would also be passed